RhamaaCMS/RhamaaCMS/README.md

 10. **Access the Site and Admin**: Once the server is running, you can view the site at `localhost:8000` and access the Wagtail admin interface at `localhost:8000/admin`.
 Log in with the default credentials provided by :

-    - Username: admin
+    - Username: rhamaa
-    - Password: password
+    - Password: admin

 ### Deploying